sveneggimann/EcoDen/README.txt

 Detailed information about EcoDen can be found in

 Eggimann, S., Truffer, B., Maurer, M., 2016.
 Economies of densities for waste water treatment.
-JOURNAL,
-XX, XX-XX.
+Water Research.

 Instructions on how to install and run EcoDen